 Certain missions in Max Payne are examples of this, as is the show-within-the-game Address Unknown.

 The Darkseed duology, particlarly Darkseed 2.
 The main character is undergoing therapy, and the psychiatrist just doesn't believe that the Dark World really exists.
 Given the ending, whether Dark World exists really or is just a hallucination of Michael Dawson is an open question.

 The expansion pack Postal 2: Apocalypse Weekend plays with this trope.
 The game takes place after the Postal Dude has suffered a gunshot wound to the head at the end of Postal 2, and as a result he often finds himself transported to a Silent Hill-like "alternate reality" version of his current location, where the walls are made of blood and Gary Coleman-like demons appear and attack him.
 It's probably just a head-trauma-induced hallucination, though.
 Probably.
-Postal Dude even remarks "With my luck, that was probably really somebody's grandmother or something." after blowing away one of the demons with his firearms; being the guy he is, though, he follows this up with "but there's no sense in taking chances".
+Postal Dude even remarks "With my luck, that's really a nun.
+Or someone's grandmother." after blowing away one of the demons with his firearms; being the guy he is, though, he follows this up with "but there's no sense in taking chances".

 The alternate ending to Scratches: Director's Cut has elements of this.